-Questions School Response What kinds of West Exe School is a mainstream, inclusive Secondary school for children aged 11-16 that special educational fully complies with the requirements set out in the Special Educational Needs Code of needs are provided Practice (2014).
-A pupil has SEND where their learning difficulty or disability calls for special for at West Exe educational provision, namely provision different from or additional to that normally School? available to pupils of the same age.
+Questions School Response What kinds of special educational needs are provided for at West Exe School?
+West Exe School is a mainstream, inclusive Secondary school for children aged 11-16 that fully complies with the requirements set out in the Special Educational Needs Code of Practice (2014).
+A pupil has SEND where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.
 (SEND Code of Practice, 2015, p.94) There are four broad areas of need for children with SEND.
 Trained and experienced staff are able to support learners who may have difficulties with: Cognition and Learning Speech, Language and Communication needs Social, Emotional and Mental Health Sensory and/or Physical Difficulties Children on the Autistic Spectrum